unoplatform/uno/doc/ReleaseNotes/_ReleaseNotes.md

 * Updated Android version to target Android 9.0
 * The CI validates for API breaking changes
 * `MediaTransportControls` buttons now use Tapped event instead of Click
+* Fixed Pointer capture issues on sliders on iOS

 ### Breaking changes
 * Make `UIElement.IsPointerPressed` and `IsPointerOver` internal